HersheyTaichou/CIS-Benchmarks/README.md

 Import-Module .\CISBenchmarkAudit.psd1
 ```

-Then, depending on what you want to do, their are a variety of commands.
+Then, depending on what you want to do, there are a variety of commands.

 ### Run the Entire CIS Benchmark